TARGENE/TMLE.jl/docs/src/walk_through.md

 - 1 Outcome variable (``Y``).
 - 2 Treatment variables ``(T₁, T₂)`` with confounders ``(W₁₁, W₁₂)`` and ``(W₂₁, W₂₂)`` respectively.
-- 1 Extra Covariate variable (``C``).
+- 1 Outcome extra covariate variable (``C``).

 ## The Structural Causal Model

 The modeling stage starts from the definition of a Structural Causal Model (`SCM`).
-This is simply a list of Structural Equations (`SE`) describing the relationships between the random variables associated with our problem.
+This is simply a list of relationships between the random variables in our dataset.
 See [Structural Causal Models](@ref) for an in-depth explanation.
-For our purposes, we will simply define it as follows:
+For our purposes, because we know the data generating process, we can define it as follows:

 ```@example walk-through
 scm = SCM(